Homepage

 Cuba aims to increase the number of Spanish tourists

-Spain sees it as "almost mandatory" for the European Union to sue the United States over sanctions against Cuba
+Spain sees it as "almost mandatory" for the European Union to sue the United States over the sanctions against Cuba

 Spain's Foreign Minister and a Trump advisor discuss Cuba, Venezuela, and Africa